holochain/holochain-proto/README.md

 In other words, a holochain functions very much **like a blockchain without bottlenecks** when it comes to enforcing validation rules, but is designed to  be fully distributed with each node only needing to hold a small portion of the data instead of everything needing a full copy of a global ledger.
 This makes it feasible to run blockchain-like applications on devices as lightweight as mobile phones.

-**[Code Status:](https://github.com/metacurrency/holochain/milestones?direction=asc&sort=completeness&state=all)** Pre-alpha.
+**[Code Status:](https://github.com/metacurrency/holochain/milestones?direction=asc&sort=completeness&state=all)** Alpha.
 Not for production use.
-Security and encryption tasks are still in progress and we still expect to destructively restructure code APIs and data chains at this time.
-Proof-of-concept was unveiled at our first hackathon (March 2017) and we are targeting an **Alpha release in September 2017** when we complete our Security Milestone.
+The code has not yet undergone a security audit.
+We expect to destructively restructure code APIs and data chains until Beta.
+Proof-of-concept was unveiled at our first hackathon (March 2017).
+Alpha 0 was released (October 2017).
 <br/>

 | Holochain Links: | [FAQ](https://github.com/metacurrency/holochain/wiki/FAQ) | [Developer Wiki](https://github.com/metacurrency/holochain/wiki) | [White Paper](http://ceptr.org/projects/holochain) | [GoDocs](https://godoc.org/github.com/metacurrency/holochain) |